 The College of Humanities on Wednesday, March 29, 2023 held a keynote lecture on the theme, “75 years of Contribution to Nation Building: The Role of the Humanities”, under the chairmanship of Prof. Daniel Frimpong Ofori, Provost of the College of Humanities as part of its planned college-wide activities to celebrate the University of Ghana’s 75th Anniversary.
 In his opening remarks, Prof. Daniel Frimpong Ofori mentioned that the occasional University lectures (including inaugural lectures, public lectures, webinars, seminars, symposia) which were held annually had this year been subsumed under the University of Ghana’s 75th Anniversary celebration, and all Colleges were required to plan their activities accordingly.
 Hence, the staging of this first large College-level event for the year, by the College of Humanities in commemoration of the UG@75 celebrations.

-Prof. Daniel Frimpong Ofori, Provost, College of Humanities
+Prof. Daniel Frimpong Ofori, Provost of the College of Humanities

 The Co-Chair of the UG@75 Planning Committee, Prof. Clement Appah, in his remarks, indicated that he and the Chairperson of the UG@75 Planning Committee, Prof. Akosua Adomako were tasked a year ago to chair a committee to plan activities for the University’s 75th Anniversary celebration.
 He appreciated the fact that the College of Humanities was leading in the implementation of such activities and was proud of the College for taking centre stage in organising the keynote lecture.